Abbé Pierre: 1949: the origin

 Emmaus (Emmaüs in French) was started in 1949.
-Its name is a reference to a village in Israel appearing in the Gospel of Luke, where two disciples extended hospitality to Jesus just after his resurrection without recognizing him.
+Its name is a reference to a village in Palestine appearing in the Gospel of Luke, where two disciples extended hospitality to Jesus just after his resurrection without recognizing him.
 In that way, Emmaus's mission is to help poor and homeless people.
 It is a secular organization.
 In 1950 the first community of Emmaus companions was created in Neuilly-Plaisance close to Paris in France.
 The Emmaus community raises funds for the construction of housing by selling used goods.
 "Emmaus, it's a little like the wheelbarrow, the shovels and the pickaxes coming before the banners.
-A sort of social fuel derived from salvaging defeating men."
+A sort of social fuel derived from salvaging defeating men".

 There were initial difficulties raising funds, so in 1952, Abbé Pierre decided to be a contestant on the Radio Luxembourg game show Quitte ou double (Double or Nothing) for the prize money; he ended up winning 256,000 francs.

 Winter 1954: "Uprising of kindness"

-Abbé Pierre became famous during the extremely cold winter of 1954 in France, when homeless people were dying in the streets.
-Following the failure of the projected law on lodgings, he gave a well-remembered speech on Radio Luxembourg on 1 February 1954, and asked Le Figaro, a conservative newspaper which, as he said, was read by "the powerful", to publish his call:
+Grouès became famous during the extremely cold winter of 1954 in France, when homeless people were dying in the streets.
+Following the failure of the projected law on lodgings, he gave a well-remembered speech on Radio Luxembourg on 1 February 1954, and asked Le Figaro, a conservative newspaper, to publish his call, in which he stated soberly that "a woman froze to death tonight at 3:00 AM, on the pavement of Sebastopol Boulevard, clutching the eviction notice which the day before had made her homeless".
+He went on to describe the drama of homeless life, claiming that in "every town in France, in every quarter of Paris" ministry was needed based on "these simple words: 'If you suffer, whoever you are, enter, eat, sleep, recover hope, here you are loved'".